-A diverse workplace is a successful workplace.
-Research shows that organizations that embrace diversity, equity, inclusion and belonging (DEIB) have increased revenue, greater readiness for innovation and improved retention.
+Diversity in the workplace is a successful workplace.
+Research shows that organizations that embrace diversity, equity, inclusion and belonging (DEIB) have increased revenue, greater readiness for innovation, and improved employee retention.

-But improving the diversity and inclusion in your workplace is about more than increased hiring of women, BIPOC, non-binary or neurodiverse employees.
+But improving the diversity in the workplace is about more than increased hiring of women, BIPOC, non-binary, or neurodiverse employees.

 Here are 9 ways to improve DEIB within your workplace.

 1. Identify DEIB as a strategic priority